dritchie/quicksand/index.md

 Specifies the initial value of the random choice for MCMC inference.

 `struc`
 Declares whether this random choice can affect the *structure* of the program execution trace--more specifically, whether the value of this random choice can determine the existence of other random choices.
 This must be a boolean compile-time constant (`true`, `false`, or a Lua boolean variable), and it defaults to `true` for all choices unless otherwise specified.
-Some inference methods depend on being able to separate structural vs. non-structural random choices.
 In principle, whether a choice is structural can be determined automatically through program analysis.
 To keep the system as simple as possible, though, Quicksand requires manual specification.
-It is usually not difficult to identify when a choice is non-structural (most random choices are, except for some latent variables in hierarchical or recursive models).
+It is usually not difficult to identify when a choice is non-structural.
+In fact, most random choices are, except for some latent variables in hierarchical or recursive models.
+For example, in this toy program:

+	qs.program(function()
+		return terra()
+			var a = 0.7
+			if qs.flip(0.9) then
+				a = qs.beta(1.0, 5.0, {struc=false})
+			end
+			var b = qs.flip(a, {struc=false})
+			qs.condition(b)
+			return a
+		end
+	end)

+the first `qs.flip` is structural, because it determines whether or not the `qs.beta` gets called.
+However, the `qs.beta` and the second `qs.flip` are non structural, since they don't affect the creation of any further random choices.

+Why bother with this?
+Annotating your random choices with `struc` tags will make most inference methods run noticeably faster.
+Additionally, many inference methods operate only on non-structural choices, so you must tag your random choices in order to use them.

 ## Creating New Random Choice Functions